nocomplexity/FreeAndOpenMachineLearning/ml-challenges.rst

 * Infer Genetic Disease From Your Face - DeepGestalt can accurately identify some rare genetic disorders using a photograph of a patient's face.
 This could lead to payers and employers potentially analyzing facial images and discriminating against individuals who have pre-existing conditions or developing medical complications.
 [Nature Paper]

-* Racist Chat Bots - Microsoft chatbot called Tay spent a day learning from Twitter and began spouting antisemitic messages.
+* Racist Chat Bots - Microsoft chatbot called Tay spent a day learning from Twitter and began spouting anti semitic messages.

 * Social Media Propaganda - The Military is studying and using data-driven social media propaganda to manipulate news feeds in order to change the perceptions of military actions.